ylorant/http-fetcher/README.md

 - `output`: This is the complex setting, to configure each output file.
 It is an array of objects, each one defining an output file.
 The parameters of this object are as follows:
     - `file`: The file path to output to.
     - `content`: The content template.
 Use the `$X` marker to put text from the input file into the output file, according to its index in the split input text.
+    - `delay`: A delay to update the file (optional) only a set time after the source updates.
+Needs to be ginen in a `DateInterval` format.

 Once you made your config file, you can just start the script like this :